 The Rye Water rises in Co.
 Kildare and flows in a south-easterly direction for 12 miles.
 It then joins with the Liffey at Leixlip.
 Although the river has been drained it is generally fast flowing over a stoney bottom.
 There are reasonable stocks of brown trout in this river which gets good hatches of olives and sedges.

 The stretch of the Rye Water from Sandford’s Bridge to the Leixlip Aqueduct is controlled by Leixlip and District Angling Association.
 Access to this stretch is from Kellystown Lane and from the towpath beside the Aquaduct.
 There is very good quality trout fishing, particularly in spring.
-Fish average 10 oz with several over 3 lbs recorded every year.
+Fish average 10 oz but trout to over 3 lbs recorded every year.

 Rye Water, Leixlip, Co.
 Kildare.

-Season: 1st March – 30th September
+Brown trout: 1st March – 30th September

-Methods: (Fly Fishing only with a Catch and Release policy for ALL Fish.)
+(Fly Fishing only with a Catch and Release policy for ALL Fish.)

-Best Flies: Dryflies: olives & sedges, sizes 14 – 16
+- Dry flies: olives & sedges, sizes 14 – 16

-Wetflies; patterns including gold heads size 12 – 16.
+- Wet flies; patterns including gold heads size 12 – 16.